-There’s a kiosk by the take-away section and aside from quick foods – hotdogs, Semmel, Leberkäse, there’s also a self-service Sundae machine.
+There’s a kiosk by this section and aside from quick foods like hotdogs, Semmel, Leberkäse, there’s a self-service Sundae machine.

-Sundae with strawberry syrup – it was only 0.50€ a serving!
+The Sundae with strawberry syrup was only 0.50€ a serving!

 Pasta Kindermenü – a serving of pasta bolognese, a drink and at times french fries.

 Chicken Schnitzel with a side of potatoes – chicken filet coated in bread crumbs and boiled potatoes with parsley.